slicervm/docs.slicervm.com/docs/storage/overview.md

 * Requires an additional disk or partition
 * No custom size for VMs - the size of any VM must match the base snapshot
 * Difficult to debug and troubleshoot - it's easier to recreate the whole storage pool

-Devmapper is available for Slicer, but not set up by default.
-Reach out if you have tried ZFS and need to use it instead.